Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/front_section.md

-A two position switch (<num>4</num>) that determines which set of values are utilized from the Meter Selector Knob for the applicable test sequences; VOLT selects the inner ring of Voltage referencing values, whereas SIGNALS uses the outer rim of SIGNAL reference values.
+A two position switch (<num>4</num>) that determines which set of values are utilized from the Meter Selector Knob for the applicable test sequences; VOLT selects the inner ring of Voltage referencing values, whereas SIGNALS uses the outer ring of SIGNAL reference values.

 ### Vc Switch